drduh/gone/README.md

-# Design

 gone is an ephemeral content hosting server written in [Go](https://go.dev/).

-The primary goal is to enable sharing of files and text using command-line API or simple HTML user interface.
+The primary goal is to share files or text using an HTML interface or an API.

 ## Features